cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 * The larger the batch size is, the less sidekiq jobs and indexing requests get created.
 * The larger the batch size is, the more time and RAM it takes to process.
-* The smaller the batch size, the more sidekiq jobs and indexing requests get created.
+* The smaller the batch size, the more sidekiq jobs, and indexing requests get created.
 * The smaller the batch size, the more CPU gets utilized.

 Finding the ideal size can be tricky, and will vary from user to user.
-Generally speaking, if the default is not ideal for you, try reducing it to somewhere in the 50-150 range (for bigger sized repos) or 450-600 range (for many small sized repos).
+Generally speaking, if the default is not ideal for you, try reducing it to somewhere in the 50-150 range (for bigger sized repos) or 450-600 range (for many small-sized repos).

 #### Indexing a specific project

-Because the `ID_TO` and `ID_FROM` environment variables are use the `or equal to` comparison, you can index only one project by using both this variables with the same project ID number:
+Because the `ID_TO` and `ID_FROM` environment variables use the `or equal to` comparison, you can index only one project by using both these variables with the same project ID number:

 ```sh
 root@git:~# sudo gitlab-rake gitlab:elastic:index_repositories ID_TO=5 ID_FROM=5